DIY vs PAID – 16 Garden Tool Organizer Solutions (for Inside or Outside of Your Shed)

 PAID - Steel Screw-In Hooks

-You get six hooks in each set for under $10, making them an excellent choice for use inside or outside of your garden shed or garage.
+You get six hooks in each set for about $10, making them an excellent choice for use inside or outside of your garden shed or garage.
 See more info here

 DIY - Pegboard Shelf